Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 How to use candles correctly:

-1. Squeeze the baby cream onto your fingers, make a light massage of the auricles.
+1. Squeeze the baby cream onto your fingers and lightly massage the ears.

-2. Lie on one side, the sore ear should be on top, cover it with a clean thin napkin made of natural fabric, in the center of which make a hole for the candle.
+2. Lie on your side, the sore ear should be on top, cover it with a clean thin napkin made of natural fabric, in the center of which make a hole for a candle.

-3. Light a candle, insert into the hole.
+3. Light the candle and insert it into the hole.

-4. The candle must burn down to the mark indicated on it, after which it must be extinguished and pulled out of the ear.
+4. The candle must burn down to the mark indicated on it, after which it must be extinguished and removed from the ear.

-An ear candle will help unblock the ear canal
+An ear candle can help unblock the ear canal.

-At the slightest suspicion of purulent otitis media, it is strictly forbidden to use candles.
+At the slightest suspicion of purulent otitis media, the use of suppositories is strictly prohibited.

-Improper washing, ignoring the signs of a plug in the ear can cause serious complications, a sharp deterioration in well-being, complete or partial hearing loss is possible.
-With prolonged congestion of the ear, there is a constant pain of a throbbing nature, burning, itching, increased sensitivity to changes in temperature - unpleasant sensations can affect the head, neck, and shoulder area.
+Improper rinsing or ignoring signs of a plug in the ear can cause severe complications, a sharp deterioration in health, and possible complete or partial hearing loss.
+With prolonged ear congestion, constant throbbing pain, burning, itching, and increased sensitivity to changes in temperature appear - unpleasant sensations can affect the head, neck, and shoulder area.

 Consequences of ear plugs:

-• various kinds of otitis media, stenosis of the external canal;
+• various types of otitis, stenosis of the external canal;

 • inflammatory processes in the tissues of the cartilage of the middle ear;